Kotka

 Student Affairs Advisors help you in general study-related matters and the Studies Coordinators (counselling teachers) in questions related to study contents and other academic issues.
 You can find their contact details in the programme-specific instructions on this site.

-Admission Services helps you in questions related to the offer of admission, enrolment as student and tuition fees.
+Admission Services helps you in questions related to the offer of admission, enrollment as student and tuition fees.

 You can follow your results in real-time if you have access to My Studyinfo service (Finnish personal ID number and online banking codes with e-identification enabled, mobile certificate or an electronic ID-card needed).